zafrem/obsidian-role-switch/README.md

-# TaskSwitch - Obsidian Plugin
+# RoleSwitch - Obsidian Plugin

 A sophisticated productivity plugin for Obsidian that reduces context-switching costs through enforced session locks, transition windows, and comprehensive role-based task management with real-time tracking and analytics.

 ## Overview

-TaskSwitch transforms how you manage focus and productivity in Obsidian by implementing intelligent anti-micro-switching mechanisms.
+RoleSwitch transforms how you manage focus and productivity in Obsidian by implementing intelligent anti-micro-switching mechanisms.
 Create custom roles with distinct visual identities, enforce minimum session durations to prevent impulsive task-switching, and gain deep insights into your work patterns through comprehensive analytics and session tracking.

 ## ✨ Core Features